Change is happening. Our commitment has not changed.

 We’re also honoring Juneteenth again this year by giving Norwest employees a paid day off on June 18 to recognize this day of reflection and celebration of the end of slavery in the U.S.

-In the last year, the Norwest Investing team has:
+In the past year, the Norwest Investing team has:

 - Invested in Praxis Labs, a groundbreaking DEI learning and development platform founded by a Black woman.
 Praxis uses virtual reality to empower people to develop empathy and identify factors of inequality in the workplace.

-- Invested in Ulu Ventures – a leading seed-stage venture firm focused on diverse founders.
+- Invested in Ulu Ventures – a leading seed-stage venture firm focused on underrepresented founders.
 Ulu raised $138M for Fund III, exceeding its initial $100M target.

 - Invested in a second fund founded by a woman of color (announcement coming soon).